teamkeel/keel/README.md

 ## Reporting a problem

-If you need help, have questions, or want to contact us for any reason, you can do so by emailing us at [help@keel.so](mailto:help@keel.so).
+If you need help, have questions, or want to contact us for any reason, you can do so by emailing us at [help@keel.so](mailto:help@keel.so) or by visiting our [Discord community](https://keel.so/discord).

 If you find a bug and want to raise an issue, you can use [GitHub Issues](https://github.com/teamkeel/keel/issues) to do so.
 Please try to include as much information as you can, including steps to reproduce the issue, your expected outcome, the actual outcome and any details that could help such as envirnment details, traces or logs.

 We hold our values very dearly at Keel, and want our communities to be respectful, welcoming places to engage in.
 As such, we have a [Code Of Conduct](CODE_OF_CONDUCT.md) governing this project that we take very seriously.
 If you feel that you have had an experience while engaging with this project that violates this code of conduct and you want to report it, please do so by emailing us at [help@keel.so](mailto:help@keel.so).
 Please include as much detail as you feel able to so that we can look after you as well as we can.